Promoting British Values

-At Hungerhill School, these values are taught explicitly through Personal, Social, Health, and Emotional (PSHE), and Religious Education (RE).
+At Hungerhill School, these values are taught explicitly through Personal, Social, Health, and Emotional (PSHE), Citizenship and Religious Education (RE).
 We also teach British values through planning and delivering a broad and balanced curriculum.

 Hungerhill School takes opportunities to actively promote British values through form time, our assemblies, and whole school systems and structures, such as electing and running a successful School Council, and electing Year 11 Student Leaders.
 We also actively promote the British values through ensuring our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British values also means challenging students, staff, or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.

 At Hungerhill School we uphold and teach students about the British Values which are defined as:

 - Mutual Respect

 - Tolerance of those with different faiths and beliefs